 Payback Period

 The payback period represents the amount of time in which the investment recoups its initial capital expenditure.
-It is the break even point of the investment.
+It is the breakeven point of the investment.

 NPV vs. IRR vs. Payback Period